1000AIRCRAFTPHOTOS.COM

 The redesigned cockpit provided increased headroom and a better field of view for the two pilots who were seated in state of the art chairs.
 In the starboard side of the cabin an electro-hydraulically operated airstair door was installed.
 The nose section was lengthened by 8 ft 7 in (2.61 m) to provide room for the weather radar and 1,000 lb (454 kg) additional baggage could be stowed in this area.

-Only eight aircraft were converted to Marksman, see the list at the bottom (compiled by Peter W. Dance, Air-Britain).
+Only eight aircraft were converted to Marksman, see the list further down, compiled by Peter W. Dance, Air-Britain.

 Models